Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Composition of an Explanatory Narrative

-\noindentparagraph{On mitigating anthropomorphic bias.} The attribution of human-like internal representation to AI as a result of anthropomorphic bias is implicit, possibly of subconscious habit, and is therefore potentially damaging to the utility of AI explanations~\cite{ehsan2021-ai-experts-explanation-perception,Hartzog2015UNFAIRAD}.
-There are three possible methods of mitigating this danger: (1) To adapt to the bias by understanding the perceived power of mind, and taking action on AI design to accommodate it~\cite{Zlotowski2015AnthropomorphismOA}; (2) to control the perception of power of mind by taking action to steer it to its desired form~\cite{darling2015-anthropomorphic-framing-robots}; or (3) to remove it entirely by successfully communicating to the explainee that an AI actor does not have the power of mind (see e.g., scientific explanation of natural phenomena, such as explaining how planes fly)~\cite{epley2007-anthropomorphism-three-factor}.\footnote{In particular, human-robot interaction research discusses all three methods with respect to robots: For example,~\citet{10.1145/3319502.3374839} conduct a user study controlling for anthropomorphic rhetoric in human-robot interaction, through personification, and feedback such as apology or indifference; finding significant effect on trust. \citet{darling2015-anthropomorphic-framing-robots} discusses anthropomorphic framing of robots, and argue for both beneficial and detrimental aspects of anthropomorphism, and aspects that control it (framing robots as tools or as companions). }
+\noindentparagraph{On mitigating anthropomorphic bias.} The attribution of human-like internal representation to AI as a result of anthropomorphic bias is implicit, possibly of subconscious habit, and is therefore potentially damaging to the utility of AI explanations~\cite{ehsan2021-ai-experts-explanation-perception,Hartzog2015UNFAIRAD}.\footnote{Whether humans can be ``correct'' in attributing mental states to AI at all is a matter of philosophical debate, but nevertheless there is sufficient evidence that humans do make this attribution often \cite{uncanny-believers}.
+We argue that explaining AI behavior successfully, so that explainees' mental models are coherent, is a goal which is independent of the discussion of whether these mental models are philosophically ``correct'' or not, if AI is to be useful in society.} There are three possible methods of mitigating this danger: (1) To adapt to the bias by understanding the perceived power of mind, and taking action on AI design to accommodate it~\cite{Zlotowski2015AnthropomorphismOA}; (2) to control the perception of power of mind by taking action to properly communicate the AI's capabilities~\cite{darling2015-anthropomorphic-framing-robots}; or (3) to remove it entirely by communicating to the explainee the lack power of mind in an AI (see e.g., scientific explanation of natural phenomena, such as explaining how planes fly, or explaining how tools work)~\cite{epley2007-anthropomorphism-three-factor}.\footnote{In particular, human-robot interaction research discusses all three methods with respect to robots: For example,~\citet{10.1145/3319502.3374839} conduct a user study controlling for anthropomorphic rhetoric in human-robot interaction, through personification, and feedback such as apology or indifference; finding significant effect on trust. \citet{darling2015-anthropomorphic-framing-robots} discusses anthropomorphic framing of robots, and argue for both beneficial and detrimental aspects of anthropomorphism, and aspects that control it (framing robots as tools or as companions). }

-Whether humans can be ``correct'' in attributing mental states to AI at all (which, according to many current definitions of mind in philosophy, modern-day AI does not possess) is a matter of philosophical debate, but nevertheless there is sufficient evidence that humans do make this attribution often \cite{uncanny-believers}.
-In this work, we argue that explanations that are aligned with how humans attribute an internal representation to AI, in a language of four central folk concepts of behavior and by leveraging interactivity, can serve to communicate AI behavior coherently without necessarily promoting excessive anthropormorphism.